nuclio/nuclio-jupyter/README.md

     ...:
     %nuclio: setting 'USER' environment variable
     %nuclio: setting 'PASSWORD' environment variable

+> Note: there is a magic environment variable `%v3io` which adds the v3io connection env vars to the function, e.g. `%nuclio env %v3io`

 If you'd like to only to add the instructions to function.yaml without running it locally, use the '--config-only' or '-c' flag